Nasrin-Rahimi/GrasshopperCode/Breaking Down the Problem/note.md

 By making a map, we can just loop through stringSequence once, which makes the function faster and more efficient.

 js code for converting string to object is in : stirng-to-object.js

+Once you have turned the string in stringSequence into an object, you can compare it with a string in dictionary to find out if the dictionary string is a subsequence.

+To start, let’s write a function that checks if all the characters in a string exist as properties in the object, and returns true or false.

+We are just checking if the characters exist.
+We can make sure they are in the right order later.

+If a character in the string exists as a property in the object, no action needs to occur and the loop should simply continue to check the next character in the string.

+If a property doesn't exist, then we know the string can't be a subsequence and there's no need to check other characters.
+The function should return false and stop executing.

+If the function makes it through the whole loop without returning false, then all the letters in the string must have a matching property.

+The last line of the function should return true.
+This line of code will only run if all the letters in the string are found.

+js code for cheking the string letters exist in the object is in : compare-letters.js